viur-framework/viur-docs/source/basics.rst

   They form a callable module of the application, which focuses a specific data kind or task.

   To implement modules, ViUR provides four generic *prototypes*: List, hierarchy, tree and singleton.
-There are many pre-built modules delivered with the ViUR server that implement e.g. a user-module, including login and registration logics, or a file-module, which is a tree (like a filesystem) to store files in the cloud.
+There are many pre-built modules delivered with the ViUR server that implement standard use-cases, e.g. a user-module, including login and registration logics, or a file-module, which is a tree (like a filesystem) to store files in the cloud.

 - The *views* are called **renderers**.